-Editor is a representative of a scientific journal or a publishing house, who provides material adaptation for publication and keeps on communication with authors and readers of scientific publications.
+The editor is a representative of a scientific journal or a publisher, who provides material adaptation for publication and keeps on communication with authors and readers of scientific publications.

-Author is a person or a group of persons (group of authors) involved in publishing research findings.
+An author is a person or a group of persons (a group of authors) involved in publishing research findings.

-Reviewer is an expert acting on behalf of a scientific journal or a publishing house and carrying out a scientific expertise of author materials to determine feasibility of their publication.
+Reviewer is an expert acting on behalf of a scientific journal or a publishing house and carrying out scientific expertise of author materials to determine the feasibility of their publication.

 Principles of professional ethics in editor and publisher work

-An editor is responsible for publication of author works and must follow the basic principles:-
+An editor is responsible for the publication of author works and must follow the basic principles: